 8.00-8.50 daily.
-Charge of £2.50 per child.
+Charge of £3.00 per child, per session.
 Places must be booked I week in advance and a registration form needs to be completed.
-We cannot offer you a space if this is not paid for.
-This must be paid via parent pay, please do not turn up if you have not paid for the place.
+We cannot offer you a space if it has not been booked or there is an outstanding balance.
+This must be paid via parent pay, please do not turn up if you have not paid or booked.